originell/reftral/README.rst

 ----
 TODO
 ----
-* finish the language suboptions
+* find a nice way to get lang suboptions